 Congenital heart disease (CHD) is the most common birth defect, although still relatively rare.
-Centers for Disease Control and Prevention: facts about congenital heart defects external link opens in a new window Screening for congenital heart disease includes ultrasonography in the second trimester of pregnancy and postnatal clinical examination; however, detection rates are low.
+Centers for Disease Control and Prevention: facts about congenital heart defects Opens in new window Screening for congenital heart disease includes ultrasonography in the second trimester of pregnancy and postnatal clinical examination; however, detection rates are low.
 Early recognition of congenital heart disease is important because clinical presentation and deterioration may be sudden and some treatable defects may even cause death before diagnosis.
 The surgical and medical treatment of CHD has markedly improved over the last 50 years.
 Corrective surgery for intra-cardiac defects first began at the Mayo Clinic and the University of Minnesota in the 1950s.
 It was the introduction of machines that perfused the vital organs while a surgeon carefully repaired a non-beating heart that revolutionised the field of corrective surgery.
 Survival well into adulthood is now expected for most babies born with CHD.

 For updates on diagnosis and management of coexisting conditions during the pandemic, see our topic 'Management of coexisting conditions in the context of COVID-19'.